quicwg/multipath/draft-ietf-quic-multipath.md

 In {{fig-example-new-path}}, the endpoints first exchange new available Connection IDs with the NEW_CONNECTION_ID frame.
-In this example, the client provides one Connection ID (C1 with sequence number 1), and server provides two Connection IDs (S1 with sequence number 1, and S2 with sequence number 2).
+In this example, the client provides one Connection ID (C1 with Path Identifier 1), and server provides two Connection IDs (S1 with Path Identifier 1, and S2 with Path Identifier 2).

 Before the client opens a new path by sending a packet on that path with a PATH_CHALLENGE frame, it has to check whether there is